astonic-io/astonic-core/CODE_OF_CONDUCT.md

 ---
-title: Mento Community Code of Conduct
+title: Astonic Community Code of Conduct
-description: The Mento Code of Conduct is one of the ways we bring our value of decentralization into practice.
+description: The Astonic Code of Conduct is one of the ways we bring our value of decentralization into practice.
 ---

 ### 1. Purpose

-The Mento Code of Conduct is one of the ways we bring our value of decentralization into practice.
-A primary goal of the Mento community is to be welcoming and inclusive to the largest number of contributors, with the most varied and diverse backgrounds possible.
+The Astonic Code of Conduct is one of the ways we bring our value of decentralization into practice.
+A primary goal of the Astonic community is to be welcoming and inclusive to the largest number of contributors, with the most varied and diverse backgrounds possible.

 As such, we are committed to providing a friendly, safe and welcoming environment for all, regardless of age, body size, disability, ethnicity, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.

-We invite all those who participate in the Mento community to help us create safe and positive experiences for everyone.
+We invite all those who participate in the Astonic community to help us create safe and positive experiences for everyone.

 ### 2. Open Source Citizenship